-In the literature, it has been considered also the case of an initial quantum state that is locally thermal as in \cite{JarzynskiPRL2004}, but also classically correlated~\cite{JevticPRE2015}.
-This kind of correlations makes non-thermal the diagonal of the initial density operator $\rho$ for the two bodies taken individually, but does not add off-diagonal elements in $\rho$ with respect to $\mathcal{H}$.
+In the literature, it has been considered also the cases of an initial quantum state that is locally thermal as in Ref.~\cite{JarzynskiPRL2004}, or classically correlated~\cite{JevticPRE2015}.
+This kind of correlation makes nonthermal the diagonal of the initial density operator $\rho$ for the two bodies taken individually, but does not add off-diagonal elements in $\rho$ with respect to $\mathcal{H}$.
 As shown in Ref.~\cite{JevticPRE2015}, a generalized exchange fluctuation relation, extending Eq.~\eqref{eq:JWE}, can be still obtained, as we will discuss next.

 Let us now introduce the spectral decomposition of the local Hamiltonians $\mathcal{H}_{B_c}$ and $\mathcal{H}_{B_h}$ for each of the two bodies:

 with $k=c,h$ and $\ell=i,f$.
 This implies that the projectors of the total Hamiltonian $\mathcal{H}$ are $\Pi_{i_{c}i_{h}} = \Pi_{i_c} \otimes \Pi_{i_h}$.